Tom Cochrane: Solo career

 Already a household name in Canada from his time with Red Rider, Cochrane launched his solo career in 1991 with the release of the song "Life Is a Highway".
 The single became a global success and was followed by the release of his album Mad Mad World, which would reach the six million mark in worldwide sales.
-The albums Ragged Ass Road, Songs of a Circling Spirit, Xray Sierra and No Stranger followed.
-Cochrane’s current band consists of Bill Bell, Jeff Jones, and Davide Direnzo.
+The albums Ragged Ass Road, Songs of a Circling Spirit, Xray Sierra, and No Stranger followed.
+Cochrane's current band consists of Bill Bell, Jeff Jones, and Davide Direnzo.

-Today
+Present

 An avid golfer, pilot, and hockey buff, Cochrane lives in British Columbia, and spends summers at his cottage/studio on the shores of Georgian Bay in Northern Ontario.
 Cochrane has two daughters.

-Relationship; M. 1981- 2020: Kathleen Cochrane.

 Cochrane continues to tour and perform in Canada.
 In 2006, the group Rascal Flatts charted in the top 10 of the Hot 100 with a cover of "Life Is a Highway", which they recorded for the Pixar film Cars.
 Although the song was not originally released to country radio, several country stations began playing the song, causing it to chart within the top 20 of Hot Country Songs.
 Chris LeDoux also had a country hit with "Life Is a Highway".

 In October 2016, Cochrane celebrated the twenty-fifth anniversary of his album Mad Mad World with an announcement of the release of a special edition of the album, featuring a demo recording of "Love is a Highway", the working title of "Life Is a Highway", as well as a second disc featuring a live performance from a 1992 Chicago stop on the tour supporting the album.

 In 2016, the Manitoba provincial government renamed a section of a highway near his hometown of Lynn Lake after the hit "Life Is a Highway".
 A stretch of Highway 391 was renamed Tom Cochrane's Life is a Highway.